Energinet-DataHub/energy-origin/libraries/dotnet/EnergyOrigin.TokenValidation/doc/azure-b2c/terms-acceptance-handler.md

 This ensures that terms acceptance is enforced, broadly, across the application, unless explicitly disabled.

-2. **Claim-Based**: Using a claim for terms acceptance allows for flexible management of user consent, across different parts of the system.
+2. **Claim-Based**: Using the `toc_accepted` claim for terms acceptance allows for flexible management of user consent, across different parts of the system.

-3. **Policy-Based**: By tying the handler to specific authorization policies, separation of concerns is maintained, and allows for easy configuration, and management of where terms acceptance is required.
+3. **Policy-Based**: By tying the handler to specific authorization policies, namely the `B2CSubTypeUserPolicy` and `B2CCvrClaimPolicy`, separation of concerns is maintained, and allows for easy configuration, and management of where terms acceptance is required.